-INTRODUCTION INTRODUCTION
+INTRODUCTION

-These cases, Harrison W., et al. and Lori Wolf, are two of five consolidated cases in an appeal challenging the December 9, 2015 decision of the Carroll County Board of Education (local board) to close three public schools, Charles Carroll Elementary School, New Windsor Middle School, and North Carroll High School.
-The Appellants in these two cases challenge the closure of North Carroll High School ("North Carroll").1 In accordance with COMAR 13A.01.05.07(A)(1), we transferred the matter to the Office of Administrative Hearings ("OAH").
+This case, Sipes, et al., is one of five consolidated cases in an appeal challenging the December 9, 2015 decision of the Carroll County Board of Education ("local board") to close three public schools, Charles Carroll Elementary School, New Windsor Middle School, and North Carroll High School.
+The Appellants in this case challenge the closure of Charles Carroll Elementary School.1 In accordance with COMAR 13A.01.05.07(A)(1), we transferred the matter to the Office of Administrative Hearings ("OAH").

-At OAH, the administrative law judge ("ALJ"), Harriet C. Helfand, issued separate proposed rulings for each of the five cases after conducting hearings on Motions to Dismiss and Motions for Summary Affirmance filed by the local board.
-The ALJ determined that there were no genuine disputes of material fact that would trigger an evidentiary hearing.
+At OAH, the administrative law judge ("ALJ"), Harriet C. Helfand, issued separate proposed rulings for each of the cases after conducting hearings on Motions to Dismiss and Motions for Summary Affirmance filed by the local board.
+The ALJ determined in each case that there were no genuine disputes of material fact that would trigger an evidentiary hearing.
 She recommended that the State Board grant the local board's Motion for Summary Affirmance and uphold the local board's school closure decision.
-These Appellants filed exceptions to the ALJ's Proposed Ruling on Motion for Summary Affirmance.2 Oral argument was held on June 28, 2016.
-This memorandum addresses only the exceptions filed by Harrison W., et al. and Lori Wolf Appellants.3 The exceptions are addressed together because Ms. Wolf essentially adopted the exceptions filed by the Harrison W., et al. Appellants.
+These Appellants filed exceptions to the ALJ's Proposed Ruling on Motion for Summary Affirmance.
+Oral argument was held on June 28, 2016.
+This memorandum addresses only the exceptions filed by the Sipes, et al. Appellants.2